 - Your nurse and other team members will review your equipment and medication needs

 Rehabilitation patients: Ongoing communication with your treatment team is an integral part of your rehabilitation program.
 Your case manager is your primary link.
-Each week there will be a Rehabilitation Team Review (RTR), which is an informational sharing session.
-You are welcome to attend your RTR, but if you are unable to attend, your case manager will speak with you to discuss your program.
-In addition, a family meeting may be scheduled soon after admission to discuss evaluations and program goals and solicit your input.
+Each week there will be a Rehabilitation Team Review (RTR), an informational sharing session, which you are welcome to attend.
+If you are unable to attend, your case manager will speak with you to discuss your program.
+In addition, a family meeting may be scheduled soon after admission.
 Family meetings include your physiatrist, case manager, and other members of your treatment team.

-Long-term patients: Patients' primary care coordinators (the PCC, a registered nurse) and social workers are the key contacts on all HSC units.
-Questions related to a patient's medical condition should be directed to the PCC.
+Long-term patients: Our primary care coordinators (the PCC, a registered nurse) and social workers are the key contacts on all units.
+Questions related to your medical condition should be directed to the PCC.
 Other questions may be asked of the unit social worker.
-When needed, a family meeting can be arranged to offer a patient and family the opportunity to discuss more complex issues with caregivers from all disciplines.
+When needed, a family meeting can be arranged.